Hans Hermes

 Hans Hermes ([ˈhɛʁmɛs]; 12 February 1912 – 10 November 2003) was a German mathematician and logician, who made significant contributions to the foundations of mathematical logic.
-Hermes was born in Neunkirchen, Germany.

-Personal life
+Life

-From 1931, Hermes studied mathematics, physics, chemistry, biology and philosophy at the University of Freiburg.
+Hermes was born in Neunkirchen.
+From 1931, he studied mathematics, physics, chemistry, biology and philosophy at the University of Freiburg.
 In 1937, he passed the state examination in Münster and was attending there in 1938 when the physicist Adolf Kratzer was present.
 After that, he went on a scholarship to the University of Göttingen and then became an assistant at the University of Bonn.
 During World War II, he was a soldier on the Channel Island of Jersey until 1943 and then on to the Chemical Physics Institute of the Navy in Kiel.
 At the end of the war, he moved to Toplitzsee, where he was tasked with working on new encryption methods.
 In 1947, he became a lecturer at the University of Bonn where he took his habilitation, his thesis called Analytical manifolds in Riemannian areas.
 In 1949, he became a Professor at the University of Münster, where he turned back to the subject of mathematical logic.